Gentlestan/text-to-image-front/README.md

 ImageGen is a modern AI-powered web application that transforms your text prompts into stunning images within seconds.
 Built with Next.js, it connects to a backend powered by RapidAPI and provides users with authentication, secure image management, and live error monitoring via Sentry.

+“Email verification is required to activate accounts.
+For demo purposes, only selected users are given the verification link.
+This mimics real-world gated access and prevents unintended use of image generation features.”

 🚀 Features
 🧠 AI-Powered Image Generation